fpadovani/fpadovani.github.io/about.md

 Hello :)

-I’m an Italian researcher recently relocated to Groningen, where I’ve returned to academia after a year-long break working in the private sector back home.
-I’m thrilled to dive back into the fascinating world of language cognition and computational models of language.
-My current focus is on contributing to the development of truly polyglot and inclusive language technologies—systems that better reflect the diversity and complexity of real-world language use.
+I am Francesca, a first-year PhD student in the InClowd group in Groningen.
+My research sits at the intersection of language acquisition and language modeling: I am interested in how infants learn and process language, and in how child-directed input can be leveraged to train cognitively more plausible models.
+More broadly, I aim to contribute to the development of polyglot and inclusive language technologies that reflect the diversity and richness of real-world linguistic variety.

+I feel grateful to be part of such a wonderful, ever-growing research environment, surrounded by colleagues whose curiosity and generosity make every day stimulating and rewarding.

-When I am out of the office, you’ll likely find me on my bike exploring the city, immersed in a novel or a transfeminist essay, or crafting small crochet projects for myself and my closest friends.
-And whenever I can, I love to capture moments on film with my trusty Pentax K1000. *.*
+Outside of research, I enjoy exploring the city by bike, reading novels and transfeminist essays, and making small crochet projects for friends and myself.
+I also love capturing everyday life on film with my Pentax K1000 *.*.

 <div style="text-align: center;">